BlancoLanda/LandasRLTracker/README.md

 This program requires .NET Framework v4.6.1+, you can get latest version at: https://dotnet.microsoft.com/download/dotnet-framework-runtime

-The only requirement is having your Rocket League client opened BEFORE using Landa's RL Tracker.
+The only requirement is having the tracker opened while playing Rocket League.

-When using it, don't close the console until you finish your sessions.
-It is responsible of monitoring updates.
+If you want to reset the stats without exiting the program, you can do it by pressing 'r' key.

 ## Information displayed